m1erla/react-hooks/README.md

-# Use memorazing hooks on react
+# Use Memoization hooks on react

 `
 1. React.memo